GSTAR44/TANH-Horizon-Pro/README.md

 Conclusion
 TANH Horizon Pro stands out as a high-performance forecasting model optimized for crypto volatility and extreme price movement detection.
 With its ONNX-based deployment, innovative loss function, and structured feature engineering, it is poised to set a new standard in financial time series forecasting on OpenGradient.

-Competitor: Bruce Submission Track: ETH/BTC Spot Forecast or Freestyle Track Model Type: Time Series Forecasting Framework: ONNX
+Competitor: Bruce (fibon) Submission Track: ETH/BTC Spot Forecast or Freestyle Track Model Type: Time Series Forecasting Framework: ONNX